About HouseholdRobot.net

 - Objective Comparisons: Side-by-side spec tables, no subjective "overall ratings"

-- Technical Accuracy: All specs cross-referenced with manufacturer datasheets and verified at trade shows (CES 2026)
+- Technical Accuracy: All specs cross-referenced with manufacturer datasheets and official product documentation

 - Zero Marketing Fluff: We describe what a robot does, not how "amazing" it is